mlesniak/git-analyzer/README.md

 commits (113) and could be considered the technial and/or domain experts; note that this analysis might be skewed by " team accounts" such as the "JUnit Team", so be aware of that.

-By specifying `--perdiod` you can restrict analysis to a specific period, e.g. last 100 days via `--period 100d`, last 3 months via `--period 3m` etc.
+By specifying `--period` you can restrict analysis to a specific period, e.g. last 100 days via `--period 100d`, last 3 months via `--period 3m` etc.

 ## Example: Interactive filtering with jq and fzf